sbamihan/build/kafka-nodejs-tutorial/README.md

 # kafka-nodejs-tutorial
 # A sample application using Kafka and Node.js

+  Please make sure that your Node version is v10 or up.
+Upgrade if necessary.

   ### 1. config.js

    It constains all infrormation to initialize a new Kafka client instance.